Fiona Reynolds

 Dame Fiona Claire Reynolds DBE (born 29 March 1958) is a British former civil servant and chair of the National Audit Office.
-She was previously Master of Emmanuel College, Cambridge and Director-General of the National Trust.

-She is the current Chair of the Governing Council at the Royal Agricultural University, Cirencester.
+She was previously master of Emmanuel College, Cambridge and director-general of the National Trust.
+Since January 2022 and as of September 2024 she is chair of the governing council at the Royal Agricultural University in Cirencester.

-Early life
+Early life and education

-Reynolds was born on 29 March 1958, in Alston, Cumbria, England.
+Fiona Claire Reynolds was born on 29 March 1958 in Alston, Cumbria, England.

 From 1969 to 1976, she was educated at Rugby High School for Girls, an all-girls grammar school in Rugby, Warwickshire.

 She studied geography and land economy at Newnham College, Cambridge.
 She graduated from the University of Cambridge with a first class Bachelor of Arts (BA) degree in 1979; as per tradition, her BA was later promoted to a Master of Arts (MA Cantab) degree.
 From 1980 to 1981, she undertook postgraduate study at the University of Cambridge.
 She graduated with a Master of Philosophy (MPhil) degree in land economy; a Cambridge MPhil is equivalent to a taught Master of Arts degree from non-ancient universities.

 Career

-Reynolds held senior positions in the Council for National Parks and the Campaign for Rural England before joining the Cabinet Office as Director of the Women's Unit in 1998.
-She was appointed Commander of the Order of the British Empire (CBE) in 1998.